What's really in dishwasher detergent?

 Helps to give your dishes a good rinse and get rid of any dirt that's left.
 It should be the last part of the detergent to dissolve so that it becomes effective during the rinsing phase of the cleaning cycle.

 These can include:

 - colorants and fragrances that improve the look and smell

 - thickening agents that stop liquid detergents from seeping through the dispenser, and

 - fillers that help the smooth flow of powder detergents.

 Detergent safety – particularly for children

 There's lots of dishwasher detergent gels and tablets we buy that tend to look and smell a lot like lollies, and lollies aren't that bad for you – right?
-Well, there aren't many lollies on the market that, when put in your mouth accidentally, have the effects of:
+Well, there aren't many lollies on the market that can cause:

 - red lips